unexpectedpanda/retool/readme.md

 For example, some versions of singing titles have additional local tracks, but because they share the same name, only one version of the title will be kept.
-Likewise, if a title from Europe has more content than its equivalent from the USA, but has the same name, the USA title will be kept
+Likewise, if a title from Europe has more content than its equivalent from the USA, but has the same name, the USA title will be kept.

+#### Doesn't handle the (Rerelease) tag
+At this stage it's unclear which of these are the newest version:

+* Title
+* Title (v1.1)
+* Title (Rerelease)

+Is the rerelease of 1.1?
+Is it of the original?
+Redump doesn't make this choice easy as it doesn't version all titles.
+As such, rereleases are still included and may be dupes.
+Sometimes, titles that were originally released on multiple CDs were later released on DVD, which makes things harder to work with again.